Cap City's streak stopped at nine games

 All good things must come to an end.

 For the Cap City Cougars, it meant their nine-game winning streak to open the season was snapped over the weekend in the Culver’s Cup.
-The Cougars won two of three, but when they ran into a hot goaltender in their game on Saturday against Wisconsin Valley Union, their streak came to an end.
+The Cougars won two of three, but when they ran into a hot goaltender in their game on Saturday against Wisconsin Valley Union, their streak was halted.

 First up was a contest against Superior on Friday.